 This step shouldn’t take too long, but if you’re finding that you have a lot of contacts and it’s taking you a while, then you can skip this step for now and revisit it later.

 I also like doing this because sometimes I stumble across the name of an old friend I haven’t spoken to in a long time and end up reaching out to see what they are up to.
-So not only will help you with long, overwhelming contact lists, but it can also help you reconnect with a few old friends!
+So it helps with long, overwhelming contact lists, and helps you reconnect with a few old friends!

 Organize your notes.